Born to Make You Happy: Background

-Before recording her debut album, Spears had originally envisioned it in style of "Sheryl Crow music, but younger [and] more adult contemporary".
+Before recording her debut album, Spears had originally envisioned it in style of Sheryl Crow’s music, but younger [and] more adult contemporary".
 However, the singer agreed with her label's appointment of producers, who had the objective to reach a teen public at the time.
 She flew to Cheiron Studios in Stockholm, Sweden, where half of the album was recorded from May 1998, with producers Max Martin, Denniz Pop and Rami Yacoub, among others.
 "Born to Make You Happy" was written and produced by Kristian Lundin, and co-written by Andreas Carlsson, and was the first work by the duo.
-Spears originally recorded the vocals for the song in 1998, at Battery Studios in New York City, New York.
-They were later re-recorded in May 1998 at Cheiron Studios, and used on the album version, while the original vocals were used on the "Bonus Remix" of the song.
-It was also mixed at Cheiron Studios by Max Martin.
+The song was mixed at Cheiron Studios by Max Martin.
 Esbjörn Öhrwall played the guitar, while keyboards and programming was done by Lundin.
 Background vocals were provided by Carlsson and Nana Hedin.
+In an early version of "Born To Make You Happy", additional background vocals can be heard in the chorus which were later removed in the final version.

+The "bonus remix" of "Born To Make You Happy" was recorded in September 1999, following the record label's idea to re-record and remix the song to have more "punch" and to be more commercial.
+This idea came from the success of the remix release of the album's previous single "(You Drive Me) Crazy".
+Within 24 hours of hearing the new remix, Clive Calder decided to keep the original album version for the single release, and to have the remix as the B-side to the single.

 "Born to Make You Happy" was released in Europe as the fourth single from ...Baby One More Time on December 6, 1999.
 It was not released as a single in the United States, where "From the Bottom of My Broken Heart" was released as the album's fourth single instead.